 - Everyone Welcome.
 Even if you don't work in accounting/finance, you are welcome!
 You will learn the core Excel skills that are helpful to many Excel users.
 No formal training or background in accounting/finance is needed.

 - Extreme Gamification.
 The Campus Pass training program (discussed below) offers Extreme Gamification.
 Gamification simply means using game-like elements to make the training fun (more like a game).

 - CPE.
 Excel University is a NASBA-approved CPE sponsor.
 This means we issue Continuing Professional Education credit for our Courses.
-In all, the 6 Excel University courses offer 100+ CPE hours.
-(What can I say … Excel is a big place and I have a lot to say about it!)

 - Format.
 There are many different training formats available, including live webinars, PDF downloads, YouTube videos, pre-recorded webinars, and more.
 The format I use at Excel University is modeled after a university class.
 But, instead of a live lecture you watch a pre-recorded lecture video.
 You stream it on-demand, and can rewind, pause, and replay as desired.
 When you are comfortable, you download the Excel files and practice the exercises hands-on.
 If you get stuck, just reference the full written narrative, solutions videos, and answer files, or post a question in the discussion forum.
 I have put a lot of work into creating the format that provides the most effective way to learn Excel.

 - Pace.
 I have carefully designed the training to enable you to work at your own pace.
 The videos are pre-recorded so you can pause, rewind, and replay as needed.
 Plus, you can work on the homework at your own pace.
 For topics you are familiar with, you can skip the hands-on exercises.
 You can control the playback speed of the video, going faster or slower than the originally recorded speed.